 “No, it was completely my fault.
 I’m sorry,” she said, then laughed a little.
+She waved a stack of papers in her hand.
 “I was trying to read and walk at the same time.”

 “That’s nothing to apologize for – you have nothing to apologize for, except perhaps for being too lovely.
 I would ask your name, but it can’t be anything other than Ellaes.
 You could blind a man with your beauty, goddess.”